 - What is the current capability and capacity to deliver products and services?

-- What are the performance measures for the plan?
+- Do you have performance measures for the plan?

-- What internal issues could impact your workforce such as the structure of the business?
+- Are there internal issues could impact your workforce such as the structure of the business?

 - Understand what is going on externally in your region, industry sector and markets and how this may affect your workforce